 Day 1

-Combine oat porridge ingredients into a small saucepan and cook on medium high heat until the mixture comes to a boil.
+- Combine oat porridge ingredients into a small saucepan and cook on medium high heat until the mixture comes to a boil.
 Lower the heat and continue to simmer until the oats have cooked and porridge has thickened noticeably, around 3 to 5 minutes.
-Your porridge will continue to thicken as it cools so you don’t want it to dry out completely as you are cooking it, set aside and allow to cool completely.
+Your porridge will continue to thicken as it cools so you don’t want it to dry out completely as you are cooking it, set aside and allow to cool completely.30 grams old-fashioned oats, 226 grams water

-After your dough rests, turn it out onto a lightly floured work surface and knead for 10 minutes.
-Round the dough into a tight ball and place it into a clean, lightly oiled container.
-Cover and allow the dough to rest for an additional 30 minutes.
-Repeat the kneading and resting periods one or two more times depending on how your dough feels.
+- After your dough rests, turn it out onto a clean work surface and knead for 10 minutes.
 Your dough is ready once it feels strong, only slightly sticky and passes the windowpane test

-Place the dough back into the oiled container, cover and allow the dough to ferment in a warm spot (78 F/25 C) until the dough has doubled, this can take anywhere from 4 to 6 hours.
+- Place the dough back into the oiled container, cover and allow the dough to ferment in a warm spot (78 F) until the dough has doubled, this can take anywhere from 4 to 6 hours.

-Once bulk fermentation has completed, knock the air out of your dough, round it tightly into a ball, return it to your container and place it in the refrigerator overnight.
+- Once bulk fermentation has completed, knock the air out of your dough.

 Day 2